nimec77/deepseek_agents/README.md

 - **ProducerAgent**: generates a deliverable from a `TaskSpec` using `deepseek-chat`.
 - **AuditorAgent**: evaluates that deliverable against acceptance criteria using `deepseek-reasoner`.

-It also includes an interactive console flow for collecting a `TaskSpec` and running the ProducerAgent, robust error handling, JSON-first prompts, and test coverage for the HTTP client.
+It also includes an interactive flow for collecting a `TaskSpec` and running the ProducerAgent, robust error handling, strict JSON prompting, and test coverage for the HTTP client.

 ## Features

 - **Two-agent pipeline**: Producer → Auditor with separate models.
 - **Strict JSON I/O**: agents prompt for structured JSON (`SolutionV1`, `ValidationV1`).
-- **Interactive mode**: collect a task and save `solution.json`.
+- **Interactive collection**: collect a task and save `solution.json` (`--console-producer`).
-- **Retries and backoff**: transient HTTP failures are retried with exponential backoff.
+- **Retries and backoff**: transient HTTP failures are retried with exponential backoff (in the console client path).
-- **Graceful cancellation**: `Ctrl+C` cancellation using `tokio::select!`.
+- **Graceful cancellation (interactive loop)**: `Ctrl+C` cancellation in the interactive console loop.
 - **Config via env/.env**: typed config with validation.
 - **Logging**: `tracing` with `RUST_LOG` filter.
 - **Tests**: WireMock-powered HTTP tests and async time control.